Futuh al-Buldan

 Al-Baladhuri travelled widely in regions of northern Syria and Mesopotamia, collecting traditions for material to include in his book.
 He also translated some Persian texts into Arabic.

 Editions

 Futūḥ al-Buldān was edited by M. J. de Goeje as Liber expugnationis regionum (Leiden, 1870; Cairo, 1901).

 An English edition with the title "The Origins of the Islamic State" was published in two parts by Columbia University Press; vol. 1, translated by Philip Khuri Hitti (1916) and vol. 2, translated by Francis Clark Murgotten (1924).
+Second english edition was published by I.B.
+Tauris with translation and annotations by Hugh N. Kennedy.